 In the past few years, Instagram has grown and evolved at a rate similar to Facebook, adopting new features at a lightning-fast rate and becoming even more valuable to merchants and users alike.

-In this starter guide, we’ll outline all of the fundamentals for Instagram marketing, including how to optimize your profile, how to create high-engaging posts, how to get more results with both feed and Stories content, and how to evaluate your progress on the platform.
+In this beginner’s guide, we’ll outline all of the fundamentals for Instagram marketing, including how to optimize your profile, how to create eye-catching content, how to get more results with both feed and Stories content, and how to evaluate your progress on the platform.

 Why use Instagram for marketing?

-Instagram is a staple part of many ecommerce businesses’ marketing campaigns.
+Instagram is a staple of many small businesses’ marketing campaigns.
 And for good reason.
-It has a large and diverse audience that is happy to engage with brands, resulting in high engagement overall.
+It has a large and diverse audience of over one billion monthly active users and 500 million daily users on Instagram Stories that are happy to engage with brands, resulting in high engagement overall.

 Research and case studies have demonstrated these benefits clearly, finding that they can translate directly into sales and leads.

-- 80% of users follow at least one brand on Instagram, with 60% of these users saying they’ve discovered a product or service through the platform.
+- 80% of Instagram users follow at least one business profile, and 72% of users say they’ve purchased a product they’ve seen on the platform.

 People are happy to follow brands on Instagram, and they’re actively discovering and purchasing products on the platform.
 That’s a big win.